-Liberal Democrat Secretary of State for Scotland Michael Moore MP writes a weekly column for his local newspapers.
+Every week, Michael Moore MP writes a column for local papers in his constituency.
 Here is this week’s edition.

 In Berwickshire we have a stunning coastline with a fine fishing industry and some of the best prawn, crab and other catches in the country.
 Last week I was at Burnmouth Harbour to meet John Aitchison, the harbour master, and John Affleck, a local fisherman, to discuss the current issues facing the industry and particularly in Burnmouth.
 We met over lunchtime so I was treated to some delicious sandwiches, made from freshly caught crab off the east coast.
 I was lucky – this crab is not only sold and eaten in the UK but it’s shipped all across Europe, right down to Spain and I know why.

 But this was not the real point of the meeting- a few months ago I launched the government’s Coastal Communities Fund in St Abbs, which will see millions of pounds made available for the economic development of Scottish coastal communities.
 During the meeting at Burnmouth we discussed the possibility of a group from Burnmouth applying to this fund to modernise the facilities at the harbour in order to attract visitors and benefit local fishermen.

 Like other Berwickshire coastal communities who are working on bids, Burnmouth harbour would be an ideal recipient of these funds.
 I will continue to meet with them as they develop a bid for the next round of funding in 2013.
 These are challenging times for our fishermen here in Berwickshire and this type of support to modernise and diversify facilities at the harbours could provide a major, much-needed boost to the villages and towns on the coast.